 Political situation Striving to achieve stability and development

-Important tasks facing the government are continuing with the reconciliation process, rebuilding the country's economy, achieving a more equitable distribution of state revenues, creating more jobs, reducing poverty, reforming the judicial system, integrating ex-combatants from civil war militias into the regular armed forces and fighting widespread corruption.
+Important tasks facing the government are consolidating democracy, continuing the reconciliation process, reviving the country's economy after the COVID-19 pandemic, creating inclusive economic growth and more jobs, reducing poverty, reforming the judicial system, fighting widespread corruption, and protecting the environment.

-No constructive dialogue has yet begun between the opposing political camps, and the human rights violations that occurred during the years of civil war have not yet been fully investigated and prosecuted.
-The country also needs to establish an effective separation of powers, which presupposes a strong parliament with strong opposition parties and an independent judiciary, together with free media and mechanisms for resolving social conflict.
+Even though former president Laurent Gbagbo, who was acquitted by the International Criminal Court in The Hague in March 2021, has returned to the country, and a few talks have been held between the opposing political forces now, there is still no in-depth dialogue on national reconciliation, and there has been no full criminal investigation of the human rights violations committed during the civil war (2002 to 2007) and during the crisis following the 2010 presidential elections.
+The country also needs to establish an effective separation of powers, which requires a parliament with strong opposition parties and an independent judiciary, together with free media and mechanisms for resolving social conflict peacefully.